You asked and we answered.

 4. Are we still using recognition awards?

 Yes, in the compensation section of the proposed policy, the use of salary incentives to recognize and reward employees is encouraged.
-The recommendation is to increase the amount of bonus an employee may be awarded in a fiscal year up to $5,000 or 10% of base pay, whichever is greater.
+The amount of bonus an employee may be awarded in a fiscal year is higher in the new HR plan --up to $5,000 or 10% of base pay, whichever is greater.

 5. Can you get more than a 10% increase in a year?